 Or just wanted to make graphics for your own website or blog?

 If you run an online business, you need many different graphics, probably on a weekly or even daily basis: Graphics for a website, blog, social media, email, and other marketing campaigns.

 That’s right!
 Everyone needs them and YOU can be the one to provide them!
 If you’ve been waiting for the right time to become a graphic designer, even as a side business, now is that time.
 I know.
 I know.
 You feel overwhelmed and dizzy at just the thought of figuring out how to do it.

 You’ve been to a website that immediately makes you click away from it.
 Was it the colors, hard to read fonts, or just that you couldn’t make sense of anything?

 Yep.
 Sorry.
 You can’t just start throwing out “designs” and expecting them to be magnificent.
 Would you want a potential customer cringing at your logo design?

 So, what’s the number one thing to research when learning design?
 Typography!

 This is because fonts can make or break your design.
-Knowing that you can’t use 5 different fonts in a logo design is basic graphic designer knowledge.
+Knowing that you can’t use 5 different fonts in a logo design is basic graphic design knowledge.
 Successfully limiting your colors and other graphic elements are also designer basics.